 The Board of Directors (the "Board" or "Directors") of XMH Holdings Ltd. (the "Company") is committed to the highest standard of corporate governance throughout the Company and its subsidiaries (the "Group") and has always recognised the importance of good governance to enhance corporate performance, accountability, shareholders' value and protection of stakeholders' interests as well as financial performance of the Group.
-Throughout the financial year ended 30 April 2020 ("FY2020"), the Company has complied substantially with the principles and provisions of the Code of Corporate Governance 2018 which was issued on 6 August 2018 (the "Code") as applied to annual reports of issuers listed on the Singapore Exchange Securities Trading Limited (the "SGX-ST") covering financial years commencing from 1 January 2019.
+Throughout the financial year ended 30 April 2021 ("FY2021"), the Company has complied substantially with the principles and provisions of the Code of Corporate Governance 2018 which was issued on 6 August 2018 (the "Code") as applied to annual reports of issuers listed on the Singapore Exchange Securities Trading Limited (the "SGX-ST") covering financial years commencing from 1 January 2019.

-This report sets out the Company's corporate governance practices and structures that were in place throughout and/or during the financial year or which will be implemented and where appropriate, we have provided explanations for deviations from the Code.
+This report sets out the Company's corporate governance practices and structures that were in place throughout and/or during the financial year or which will be implemented.

-The Board confirms that the Group has complied substantially with the principles and provisions of the Code for FY2020.
+The Board confirms that the Group has complied substantially with the principles and provisions of the Code for FY2021.
 Where there are deviations from the Code, appropriate explanations have been provided.